Saturday, October 27, 2018

 So, the OpenTX transmitter should engage in a stabilization mode before liftoff.

 The problem of erratic, forceful PID Integral over-correction (winding) is common throughout nearly all helicopter flight computers.
 An example of the same problem is with Blade230's AS3X; in the video on the right, during the spool-up, the error rolling to the right is at 0:14.
 This is because the PIDs are tuned for flying in the air when rotor RPM is sufficiently high, but the ground contacts force the craft attitude out of the planned flight envelope when the spooling-up rotor RPM is too low to correct in time.
 To overcome this problem, we cancel the PID process and use pass-thru-manual mode during rotor spool-up.
-The spool-up RPM should be controlled directly by the pilot by the throttle proportion on channel 5 to ensure safety, and the pilot's control with the stick should only be relinquished and set by the fixed RPM with the pilot's explicit input on the channel 6 switch, even when the throttle position reaches full speed.
-The in-depth spool-up note discusses the reason for this channel switch assignment and the substitutes.
+The spool-up RPM should be controlled directly by the pilot by the throttle proportion on channel 5 to ensure safety, and the pilot's control with the stick should only be relinquished and set by the fixed RPM with the pilot's explicit input on channel 6 switch, even when the throttle position reaches full speed.
+The spool-up options note discusses the reason for this channel switch assignment and the substitutes.
 The spool-up throttle channel setup is pictured here on the right.

-To convert the fraction system to the flight computer's PWM timing system, Betaflight/FD411 needs to anchor the endpoints to the nearby 25 points of the 1000us-to-2000us range, which is the range the OpenTX can produce after 98% scaling of 989-2011us.
+To convert the fraction system to the flight computer's PWM timing system, Betaflight/F7 needs to anchor the endpoints to the nearby 25 points of the 1000us-to-2000us range, which is the range the OpenTX can produce after 98% scaling of 989-2011us.

 To reduce pilot/operating error, we should consistently use all these modes on both the flight computer and the three modes on the transmitter.
 There is no such thing as a reliable, field-improvised easy transmitter setup, as the following 2 paragraphs discuss.